jerryedebua/mindar-web/README.md

 To get up and running,
 Clone the repo
-Run 'npm install' then 'npm start'
+<br>Run 'npm install' then 'npm start'
-The project can then be accessed at http://localhost:3000/
+<br>The project can then be accessed at http://localhost:3000/